 Five Things Dr. Bean Would Like You To Know About Him:

 1. The best present I ever received was a t-shirt my wife had custom-designed.
 It depicted a cartoon guinea pig pooping in the shape of a heart.
 Yes, I’m that much of a guinea pig nerd.

 2. I usually have children's music stuck in my head.
 Right now it's "You're Welcome" from the movie Moana.
 That's what happens when you're a former musician with two young kids.

 3. I’m making my way through Patrick O’Brien’s Aubrey-Maturin books about the British Royal Navy during the Napoleonic Wars (they were the basis for the Russell Crow movie Master and Commander).
 I’m currently on book 18 out of 21, having started about a year and a half ago.
 The companion glossary and atlas have permanent positions on my nightstand.

 4. I'm a stickler for pronunciation, especially when it comes to names.
 If I have ever asked you have I should pronounce your name, chances are I've also put the phonetic spelling into your file so I don't screw it up in the future.

-Five Things Dr. Urban Would Like You To Know About Her:
+Five Things Dr. Wallace Would Like You To Know About Her:

 Thank you to everyone.
 I already thought Dr. Bean was an amazing vet when he sat on the floor with my kitties to do their exams, now I realize he cares about his patients on ALL levels, as well as their parents.
 I highly recommend this office.